 Daphne is the Director of Human Resources for the Empire Health Foundation family of organizations, with over 10 years of HR experience.
 She has a Professional in Human Resources (PHR) certification in addition to being a Society in Human Resource Management-Certified Professional (SHRM-CP).
 She is responsible for attracting, developing, and motivating top talent.
 Daphne is a former secretary and current board member of Bethel AME Church as well as the former president of ToastMasters.
 She also currently serves as a board member for Habitat for Humanity.
 In her spare time, Daphne volunteers as a bookkeeper with a not-for-profit organization.

 Brian Myers, Vice President of Rural Health and Capacity Building

-Brian directs the Foundation's Rural Aging Services Program, which is aimed at supporting seniors to remain healthy and independent in their homes or communities of choice.
-He also oversees the design and implementation of the Capacity Building Program, helping bring over $210 million of outside funding to Eastern Washington and catalyzing partnerships to address social determinants of health.
-Brian earned his B.A. from San Francisco State University.
-His past experience includes education and nonprofits.
-Prior to moving to Spokane, he was with TechSoup, a nonprofit social enterprise that increases capacity of other nonprofits.
+As Vice President of Rural Health, Capacity Building, and Health Systems Transformation, Brian leads several of the Foundation’s grantmaking portfolios.
+One of which is the Foundation's Healthy Aging Program, which is aimed at supporting seniors to remain healthy and independent in their homes or communities of choice.
+He also oversees the design and implementation of the Capacity Building Program, helping bring over $245 million of outside funding to Eastern Washington and catalyzing partnerships to address social determinants of health.
+In the Foundation’s Health Systems Transformation work, he works with regional, state and national partners to address social determinants of health, improve quality and outcomes of care while reducing cost, and advance the integration of services.
+Prior to moving to Spokane, he worked in San Francisco with a nonprofit social enterprise.
 He is an avid ultra-marathon runner, often competing in mountain trail races of 100 miles and longer.